Get all the latest data for Bergen

 What's the 3 to 5 year outlook for housing in Bergen in 2026?

-The single biggest uncertainty that could alter Bergen's 3 to 5 year outlook is the path of interest rates: if Norges Bank is forced to keep rates higher for longer due to persistent inflation or currency weakness, buyer affordability would suffer and price growth could stall or reverse.
+The single biggest uncertainty that could alter Bergen's 3 to 5 year outlook is the trajectory of interest rates: if inflation proves stickier than expected or the Norwegian krone weakens further, Norges Bank may keep rates higher for longer, which would dampen buyer demand and slow price growth below current projections.

 Are demographics or other trends pushing prices up in Bergen in 2026?